Márta Svéd

-Márta Svéd (16 November 1910 – 30 September 2005) was a Hungarian mathematician who was a teacher of mathematics at the University of Adelaide after moving to Australia in the 1930s.
+Márta Svéd (née Wachsberger; 16 December 1910 – 30 September 2005) was a Hungarian mathematician who was a teacher of mathematics at the University of Adelaide after moving to Australia in the 1930s.
 She was 75 years old when she completed her PhD in 1985.
 She wrote the textbook Journey into Geometries (1991), and won the BH Neumann Award in 1994 for her contributions to mathematics learning in Australia.

-Early life
+Early life and education

-Márta Svéd born in Hungary on 16 November 1910.
-She was in the same high school class in Budapest as Esther Klein.
+Márta Wachsberger was born in Hungary on 16 December 1910 of Jewish parents.

+She was in the same high school class in Budapest as Esther Klein (later Szekeres).
 She became interested in mathematics through Középiskolai Matematikai Lapok (KöMaL), a Hungarian magazine for high school mathematicians, and through its problem-solving column, where Paul Erdős was also a regular solver.

-She took third place in her year's offering of the Hungarian national high school mathematics competition, ahead of Pál Turán but behind her future husband, civil engineer George Svéd.
+She took third place in her year's offering of the Hungarian national high school mathematics competition, ahead of Pál Turán but behind her future husband, George Svéd.
 Due to the restrictions placed on Jews in Hungary in the late 1920s, only two students from their class could study science or mathematics at the university in Budapest; Márta took the mathematics position, and Klein studied physics instead.

-Later life
+Both Márta and George Svéd attended the Royal Joseph University in Budapest.
+They were friends with a group of other young Jewish maths students, including Klein (Márta's best friend from school), her future husband George Szekeres, and Erdős, who used to meet in the Budapest City Park at the Anonymous statue, often discussing mathematical problems.

+Career

 Svéd and her husband moved to Australia in 1939 and had one son and one daughter.
 She became the head of the mathematics department at Wilderness School, a private Adelaide high school for girls, and in the same year helped found Australia's first high school mathematics magazine.

 Her old friend Klein, meanwhile, had married mathematician George Szekeres and escaped Europe for Shanghai; after World War II, the Szekeres and Svéd families shared a small apartment in Adelaide.